wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.9 =
+* Improvement - Membership content and alternate content now runs shortcodes inside of that content.
+Great for adding a form or plugin data that is only available to members.
+* Improvement - Performance boost for all users on their store and product details pages.
+Eliminated a few duplicate mysql calls that were slowing performance.
+* Fix - Fixed the validation for simple cart forms and new users.
+Latest design files are available for download with this fix already.
 = 2.1.8 =
 * Improvement - With updated design files, you can set the advanced option to use advanced states.
 This will allow for the state input to change with the country selected.
 * Addition - Added a second address line, new design files are needed to use, plus the option turned on.